bravetechnologycoop/BraveSensor/firmware/README.md

 ### Door Sensor Definitions

-All of the following definitions are in the im21door.h header file.
+All of the following definitions are in the imDoorSensor.h header file.

 The three byte door sensor ID is set to default values with one macro definiton per byte: